 First, make sure that your teenage driver is insured immediately after receiving his or her driver’s license, and before taking the car out.
 Though Texas law doesn’t require specific coverage for teens driving with a licensed adult on a learner’s permit, a licensed teen driver is subject to the same minimum automobile insurance requirements as any other driver.

 Second, talk to your teen about safe driving—especially issues that are known to disproportionately impact teen drivers, such as following too closely, distracted driving, and alcohol.
 About 15% of drivers under the age of 21 who are involved in fatal crashes are legally intoxicated at the time of the accident.

 Third, familiarize yourself with your teen’s driving ability level and the level of responsibility and attentiveness you can expect.
 Receipt of a driver’s license doesn’t necessarily mean your teen is ready to drive solo in every context.
 Know your young driver and make decisions accordingly.

 Help for People Injured by Negligent Teenage Drivers

 If damages caused by a young driver exceed insurance policy limits, establishing parental liability may be the only means of recovering fair compensation.
 If you’ve been injured in an accident with a teenage driver, it’s to your advantage to talk with an experienced car accident lawyer as soon as possible.
-The motor vehicle accident attorneys at Simmons & Fletcher have the knowledge required to assess your claim and determine whether the teenage driver’s parents or any other party may share responsibility for your losses.
+The accident attorneys at Simmons & Fletcher have the knowledge required to assess your claim and determine whether the teenage driver’s parents or any other party may share responsibility for your losses.